richardgong1987/CSCK543-end-assignment/README.md

 Open <http://localhost:8000> in Chrome and log in as `amelia@example.test` with the password `password`.

+To build the database from a plain SQL dump rather than from the migrations — which is also the quickest way to read the schema as SQL — import the two files in [database/sql](database/sql/README.md) in place of `php artisan migrate --seed`.
+They carry the same tables and the same seeded recipes, and import into both MySQL and XAMPP's MariaDB.

 With XAMPP, on macOS, Linux or Windows, follow [docs/xampp.md](docs/xampp.md) from the
 beginning: XAMPP's own PHP is too old for this project, and the guide shows how to work